telvin25/telvin25/README.md

 - 👀 I’m interested in Data Science and Physics
 - 🌱 I’m currently learning machine learning
 - 💞️ I’m looking to collaborate on any Data Science projects
-- 📫 How to reach me telvinmw@gmail.com or in my twitter handle @telvin_mwanza
+- 📫 How to reach me telvinmw@gmail.com or on my twitter handle @telvin_mwanza

 <!---
 telvin25/telvin25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.